 Fast forward and here I am now, where I can finally say that I am a marathoner.
 I attempted to write out about it as soon as I flew back home from the race, trying to reflect back on one of the most incredible experiences of my life and I just couldn’t get myself to write.
 I guess in a way I was still trying to soak it all in.

-“We are all so proud of her for running the marathon,” commented one person.
 “Congratulations on your first of many marathons” read one card… “You are so strong”…. and the compliments go on and on.
 The most interesting compliment I received was “you are crazy, but inspiring”, and at times I did feel crazy for putting my body through all those months of training.

 But you see, training and running a marathon does something remarkable to you as an individual.
 It changes your perspective on life, it teaches you resilience, discipline, dedication, and mental and physical endurance.
 You learn to be patient with yourself and learn that all things in life certainly always take time.
 You learn that sometimes there are no shortcuts.
 You have to take the long road, endure some pain and go through some speed bumps along the way.
-But, the reward after such a hard journey is that once you reach your destination you are 10 times wiser.
+But, the reward after such a hard journey is that once you reach your destination you are 10 times wiser and stronger.

 Running is certainly a lonely sport.
 You spend 100% of the time in your own head, consumed by a million thoughts and in a constant battle: Mind vs. Body.
 But guess what?
 You learn that your mind is stronger than your body.
 You learn to push through and keep going no matter what.

 Allow yourself to be a beginner, no one starts off being excellent.